 Krig 6 (level 7)

 The Krig 6 is all about accuracy when firing full-auto.
 It deals less damage than most other assault rifles, but you’ll find landing consecutive hits easier.
 It’s also pretty mobile, making it a tempting prospect for players who like to flank fast.

 AK-47 (level 16)

 The AK-47 is the hardest hitting assault rifle of the lot but suffers when it comes to accuracy and mobility.
-Master it and you’ll find yourself racking up kills very quickly – it’s among the best Call of Duty Cold War class loadouts in our guide.
+Master it by using our best Call of Duty Cold War AK-47 loadout and you’ll find yourself racking up kills very quickly – it’s among the best Call of Duty Cold War class loadouts in our guide.